Techtonica/curriculum/objectives/week-6-assessment.md

 ### FP

-Write a high-order function (function that creates another function) called `pluck` that is very similar to our `extractProp` method from the previous assessment but that always retrieves the same property name.
+Write a function that creates another function called `createPlucker` that is very similar to our `extractProp` method from the previous assessment but that always retrieves the same property name.

 ```javascript
 function createPlucker(propName) {